sph-mn/sph-db/other/documentation/considerations.md

   * 0 type: all nodes of type
   * i dont see a purpose for 00 and 11 filters, so i tend towards having it unsupported for now
   * what would one be searching for with 0 0? to match algorithmically you need shared properties
-  * how could it be useful to filter by ids and type, since ids contain the type. it is just filtering the plain list and checking existence
+  * how could it be useful to filter by ids and type, since ids contain the type. it would be just filtering the plain list and checking existence

 # allow mixed-type node-select
-* for example with an ids-list, then read from graph relations
+* for example with an ids-list that has been read from graph relations
-* usually databases cant select cross type, they can also not read fields cross type
+* usually databases cant select cross type, they can also not match fields cross type
 * always possible to go type by type with separate searches
 * would be a feature that might be lost with a slightly different base design
 * checking for type after match is cheaper than calling node-select for each type